chenyi-edward/chenyi-edward.github.io/_pages/about.md

 * The Empowerment Effect of Jury-based Content Moderation: Impact on User Stickiness on Social Media Platforms.
 (3rd round review)
 * Is Recommending Always a Blessing?
 The Impact of Recommendation Lists on Ratings in Online Review Platforms.
 (2nd round review)
 * Cognitive Processing of Nonverbal Cues in Earnings Conference Calls: The Impact of CEO Vocal Emotion on Stock Market Reactions.
 (Revise & Resubmit)
-* Heterogeneous Impacts of GenAI on Designers’ Creative Exploration: Evidence from Online Gig Platforms. (in preparation for submission)
+* Heterogeneous Impacts of GenAI on Designers’ Creative Exploration: Evidence from Online Gig Platforms.
 * Two Heads Better Than One?
-Uncovering the Effectiveness of Online Content Creator Collaboration. (in preparation for submission)
+Uncovering the Effectiveness of Online Content Creator Collaboration.
 * Are Friends of Friends Better Collaborators?
-How Third-Party Ties Affect Online Influencer Collaboration. (in preparation for submission)
+How Third-Party Ties Affect Online Influencer Collaboration.
-* Empowering Users in Digital Crowding: Dual Impact of Dense Danmaku on User Engagement and Mitigating Effect of Display Control. (in preparation for submission)
+* Empowering Users in Digital Crowding: Dual Impact of Dense Danmaku on User Engagement and Mitigating Effect of Display Control.
 * Too Polite to be Professional?
-Contingent Impact of Politeness on Hiring Decisions in Online Labor Markets. (in preparation for submission)
+Contingent Impact of Politeness on Hiring Decisions in Online Labor Markets.
-* From Outrage to Silence: How Uncivil Comments Promote and Inhibit User Engagement. (work-in-progress)
+* From Outrage to Silence: How Uncivil Comments Promote and Inhibit User Engagement.
-* Standardisation vs Customisation: How Online Freelancers’ Bidding Strategy Affects Hiring Outcomes. (work-in-progress)
+* Standardisation vs Customisation: How Online Freelancers’ Bidding Strategy Affects Hiring Outcomes.

 Teaching Interest
 ------